Memphis economic development is thriving.

 In fact, the Greater Memphis Chamber recently declared that there are 16,000 well-paying jobs available in Memphis, nearly half of which pay between $58,000 and $75,000 a year.

 Memphis is well known for its independent thinkers who achieved great success with humble beginnings, including entrepreneurs like the nation’s first black millionaire, J.E.
-Walker, Kemmons Wilson the founder of Holiday Inn or FedEX CEO and Founder Fred Smith.
+Walker.

 Our city boasts one of the most diversified economies in the country when compared to other major metropolitan areas.
 Due to our place along the Mississippi River, the Memphis economy was fueled and built by transportation and logistics.
 Today, Memphis economic development continues to grow and diversify with thriving businesses in legal and business services, education, healthcare, manufacturing, entertainment and hospitality.